 Due to severe bugs, Tiger users will need to do the dance of putting a copy of the CA root certificate in the X509Anchors keychain, using the same method as for self-signed certificates on that OS.
 The Trust settings override options in Tiger are virtually nonfunctional in my experience.

-I am finding some severe bugs in the keychain infrastructure on the newer OSes (confirmed in Mountain Lion) whereby failing to select
+I am finding some severe bugs in the keychain infrastructure on the newer OSes prior to 10.13 (confirmed in Mountain Lion) whereby failing to select

 during CA setup may lead to a situation where the CA root certificate will not function properly.
 I have yet to find a workaround for this bug, which unfortunately blocks certificates from working on the system(s) where it happens.